NicoJuicy/LearnML/ml/imbalanced_data.md

 [A Gentle Introduction to Imbalanced Classification](https://machinelearningmastery.com/what-is-imbalanced-classification/)

-An imbalanced classification problem is a problem that involves predicting a class label where the distribution of class labels in the training dataset is skewed (there are many more examples for one class than another class).
+An imbalanced classification problem is a problem that involves predicting a class label where the distribution of class labels in the training dataset is skewed (there are many more examples for one class than the other classes).

-Many real-world classification problems have an imbalanced class distribution, therefore it is important for machine learning practitioners to get familiar with working with these types of problems.
+Many real-world classification problems have an imbalanced class distribution, so it is important for ML engineers to be familiar with working with these types of problems.

-Imbalanced classifications pose a challenge for predictive modeling sincr most of the machine learning algorithms used for classification were designed around the assumption of an equal number of examples for each class which results in models that have poor predictive performance, specifically for the minority class.
+Imbalanced classification poses a challenge for predictive modeling since most of ML algorithms used for classification were designed with the assumption of an equal number of examples for each class which results in models that have poor predictive performance, specifically for the minority class.

-This is a problem because the minority class is usually more important and therefore the problem is more sensitive to classification errors for the minority class than the majority class.
+This is a problem because the minority class is usually more important, so the problem is more sensitive to classification errors for the minority class than the majority class.

 These types of problems often require the use of specialized performance metrics and learning algorithms as the standard metrics and methods are unreliable or fail completely.

 Given measurements of a flower (observation), we may predict the likelihood (probability) of the flower being an example of each of twenty different species of flower.

-The number of classes for a predictive modeling problem is typically fixed when the problem is framed or described and the number of classes usually does not change.
+The number of classes for a predictive modeling problem is typically fixed when the problem is framed and the number of classes usually does not change.

-A classification predictive modeling problem may have two class labels called binary classification or the problem may have more than two classes such as three, 10, or even hundreds of classes called multi-class classification problems.
+A classification predictive modeling problem may have two class labels  caled _binary classification_ or the problem may have more than two classes such as three, 10, or even hundreds of classes called _multi-class classification_ problems.

 - Binary Classification Problem: A classification predictive modeling problem where all examples belong to one of two classes.

-- Multiclass Classification Problem: A classification predictive modeling problem where all examples belong to one of three classes.
+- Multiclass Classification Problem: A classification predictive modeling problem where all examples belong to one of three or more classes.

 A training dataset is a number of examples from the domain that include both the input data (measurements) and the output data (class label).

-Depending on the complexity of the problem and the types of models we may choose to use, we may need tens, hundreds, thousands, or even millions of examples from the domain to constitute a training dataset.
+Depending on the complexity of the problem and the types of models we choose, we may need tens, hundreds, thousands, or even millions of exampled from the domain to constitute a training dataset.

 The training dataset is used to better understand the input data to help best prepare it for modeling:

 - to evaluate a suite of different modeling algorithms

-- to tune the hyperparameters of a chosen model.
+- to tune the hyperparameters of a chosen model

-- to train a final model on all available data that we can use to make predictions for new samples from the problem domain.
+- to train a final model on all available data that we can use to make predictions for new samples from the problem domain

 ## Imbalanced Classification Problems

 The number of examples that belong to each class may be referred to as the _class distribution_.

-Terminology: Unbalance refers to a class distribution that was balanced and is now no longer balanced, whereas imbalanced refers to a class distribution that is inherently not balanced.
+NOTE: The tern _unbalanced_ refers to a class distribution that was balanced and is now no longer balanced whereas _imbalanced_ refers to a class distribution that is inherently not balanced.

-There are other less general names that may be used to describe these types of classification problems, such as:
+There are other less general names that may be used to describe these types of classification problems:

 - Rare event prediction
 - Extreme event prediction